yoihenken/Anime_Season-PyQt5/README.md

 What you need :
 - PyQt5
+- Qt Designer
-- Library requests
+- Library "requests"
 How to install :
-  pip install requests
+  'pip install requests'

 API References :
 - Jikan